devrahul93/JS-Notes/README.md

 here it tells the computer roughly to get a current stores value of variable b ,multiply by the value 2, then store the result back into another variable we call a. a and b are variables ,\* and = is and operator. "=" is known as assignment operator.

-a = b \* 2;
-This is a **statement**.This statement is made up of four **expressions** .

-- 2 is a _literal value expression_.
-- b is a _variable expression_.which means to retrive its current value.
-- b \* 2 is an _arithmetic expression_. which means do multiplication.
-- a = b \* 2 is an _assignment expression_.which means to assign the result of b \*2 expression to a variable a.

-This expression is then translated (compiled or interperated) into computer language.
-Interperating the code means executing the code from top to bottom . but Javascript is a compiled language,the translation is done ahead of time.The javascript engine actually compile the program on the fly and then immediately runs the compiled code.
-All relevant modern engines use just-in-time compilation for improved performance.
 **common operator in javascript**

 - # _Assignment_ =>